akhilvreddy/ECE491/README.md

 The noise formula is modeled by the following: $$\textbf{y} = AX_o\textbf{w} + \textbf{z}$$

 Here is what all the variables are:
-- $\textbf{y}$ : This is the final measuremetn of the signal we end up with, and is the one that we see.
+- $\textbf{y}$ : This is the final measurement of the signal we end up with, and is the one that we see.
-- $A$ : This is a multiplicative constant (can be in the form of a matrix)/
+- $A$ : This is a multiplicative constant (can be in the form of a matrix).
 - $X_o$ : This is the original signal in the form of a matrix.
 The signal elements are on the diagonal of a square matrix.
 - $\textbf{w}$ : The speckle noise, this is the main issue we are dealing with.
-- $\textbf{z}$ : This is the white guasian additive noise.
+- $\textbf{z}$ : This is the white gaussian additive noise.

 ### Test vector
 We can generate random values for speckle noise, additive white gaussian noise, and the original signal to see a sample comparison between $X_o$ and $y$.